Lightning-AI/litgpt/README.md

    ```

 It is expected that you have downloaded the pretrained weights as described above.
-The finetuning requires a machine with at least 4 GPUs with 24 GB memory.
+The finetuning requires a GPU with 40 GB memory (A100).
-Coming soon: LoRA + quantization for training on a single GPU!
+Coming soon: LoRA + quantization for training on a consumer-grade GPU!

 ## Get involved!